PCR-git/Selected-Projects/README.md

 ### Estimation and Filtering
 - **Kalman Filtering (Continuous & Discrete)** — implementations of linear state estimation with process and observation noise
 - **SLAM (Linear Systems)** — joint state and landmark estimation using Kalman filtering and maximum likelihood updates
+- **Transformers with Next-Embedding Prediction** — An approach to jointly train next-token and future-latent objectives so hidden representations become predictive state estimates rather than purely local next-token features.

 ### Graph and Probabilistic Models
 - **Graph Inference and MCMC** — probabilistic inference on graph structures using sampling-based methods